Diagnostics for external brake resistors

 Diagnostics for external brake resistors 5:

-Multiplied by the power rating, the permissible short-term power results from the overload factor dependent on the duty cycle:
+Multiplied by the rated power, the permissible short-term power results from the overload factor depending on the duty cycle:

-Short-term power = Power rating x Overload factor (ÜF)
+Short-term power = Rated power x Overload factor (ÜF)

-For the AX5000 energy values were calculated for the supported brake resistors from the power rating, duty cycle and overload factor and saved as parameters.
-They can be found for the internal brake resistor in P-0-0207 and after selecting an external brake resistor P-0-0208.
+For the AX5000 energy values were calculated for the supported braking resistors from the rated power, duty cycle and overload factor and saved as parameters.
+They can be found for the internal braking resistor in P-0-0207 and, after selecting an external braking resistor, for this in P-0-0208.

 Overload factor for 1% duty cycle: 30